pgalko/BambooAI/README.md

 - Following the reception of a question, the OpenAI API is called to review and evaluate the task.
 The Language Learning Model (LLM) then presents a summary in the form of numbered task list.
 - The agent then replaces the original question with the task list from the previous step and sends this as a prompt to the OpenAI API for code generation.
 - The response from the API, containing the corresponding Python code, is received, checked and sanitised if necessary.
-  - If the debug parameter is set to "True", the received code is sent back to the Language Learning Model (LLM) for an evaluation of its relevance to the user's question, along with code error checking and debugging.
+  - If the debug parameter is set to "True", the received code is sent back to the Language Learning Model (LLM) for an evaluation of its relevance to the user's question, along with code error checking, debugging and sanitization of any harmful elements..
 - The received code is then executed to generate an answer or a visualization:
   - If the code executes successfully, it displays the answer or visualization and subsequently prompts for another question.
 This new question could be related to the previous question or could be on an entirely new topic.
   - If an error occurs during code execution, the program requests a corrected version of the code from the OpenAI API by providing the error message, and then attempts to execute the corrected code. *In cases where the "llm_switch" argument is set to "True" (indicating LLM cascading), the program will switch from the base model to the more powerful GPT-4 model for a retry.
 After successful execution, it will revert to the base model.*
 - The program then displays the total token usage at each step, thereby providing insights into the resources consumed during the process.
+- Lastly, the final answer is evaluated and given a score between 1-10.
+The answers that receive a rank above the threshold are exceptionally well-composed and are utilized to build the knowledge base for future references.

 **Flow chart:**